giacomo-ciro/diffusion-llms/README.md

 ### Feedback from Professor
 - ambition is good, doability is the question
 - concretize the chance of success - a series of questions that can be answered quickly at the beginning
-- control how we compare the different models, what kind of benchmarks and metrics we want to use (throughput: tokens per second with minimal perplexity loss)
+- check how we compare the different models, what kind of benchmarks and metrics we want to use (throughput: tokens per second with minimal perplexity loss)
 - be very explicit about research question, don’t fear to be overly specific, also be open about the limitations
 - change formulations to see if changing head affects anything: robustness checks
 - find sources that do not affect variance